Browse all

 For one of the world’s most popular coffee chains, Starbucks developed its PWA to boost its customer engagement by featuring loyalty programs and an easier ordering process.

-The app was designed to replace its old mobile app to keep its engagement better no matter the device.
+The app was designed to replace its old mobile website to keep its engagement better no matter the device.

 Users can first view its Rewards section where customers can redeem their free food and drinks, birthday treat, refills, and payment options when ordering through their smartphone.